33 Things to Do in Minneapolis in Winter (2024)

 Minneapolis also gets an average snowfall of around 50 inches each year!

-What to Wear in Winter
+What to Wear in Winter in Minneapolis

 When you’re out exploring Minnesota this winter, it’s important to dress appropriately.